noelhorvath/nz/README.md

 );
 ```

+This "collision" between the outer and inner constants leads to a compile-time
+error, specifically error [`[E0391]`](https://doc.rust-lang.org/error_codes/E0391.html),
+because the inner macro constant tries to use itself, creating a cyclic dependency
-Essentially, the code above has the same error as this
+during the evaluation of the macro at compile-time.
+Essentially, the code above has
-single line:
+the same error as this single line:
 ```rust, compile_fail
 const X: u8 = X;
 ```